-Aloo tamatar sabzi is a staple in most Jain households.
-It is a simple and quick gravy recipe, perfect for dinner or for festive occasions when accompanied by kachoris, pooris, etc. It is a thick and savory curry that has the perfect blend of spices.
+Aloo Tamatar Ki Sabji is a staple in most Jain households.
+It is a simple and quick gravy recipe, perfect for dinner or festive occasions when accompanied by kachoris, pooris, etc. It is a thick and savory curry that has the perfect blend of spices.

 Aloo Tamatar is usually a part of Saatvik thali which is a simple homecooked meal consisting of boondi raita, khatta meetha kaddu, bedmi poori or kachori, and chawal ki kheer.